Third Party Payment Processors: The Complete Small Business Guide

 Why Is Third-Party Payment Processing Popular?

-In recent years, third-party processors have become a very popular choice for small businesses.
+In recent years, third-party payment processors have become a very popular choice for small businesses.
 In fact, they’ve made dramatic inroads into the market share of traditional merchant account providers, many of whom have been unable — or unwilling — to offer a similar service.
-As we’ll see below, third-party processors offer numerous advantages for a small business owner.
+As we’ll see below, third-party payment processors offer numerous advantages for a small business owner.

 However, the real reasons that merchants choose them come down to the following three factors: